 First and foremost, be aware that this course is probably harder than you think it is.
 Being located at relatively low elevation in South Dakota tends to create the impression that the course can’t be that difficult.
 The most common quote heard at the finish line of the inaugural race was “that was way harder than I thought it would be”.
 The finish rates for the 100 mile race in our first two years were 35% and 40%.
-Granted, many DNFs can be attributed to weather conditions (a severe thunderstorm in 2011, high temps in 2012), but the course took its toll too.
-Several runners described it as harder than Leadville.
+Granted, many DNFs can be attributed to weather conditions (hot years tend to drive the finish rate down significantly), but the course takes its toll too.
+Several runners have described it as harder than Leadville.
 We won’t make that claim ourselves, but we do know that the Black Hills 100 is not easy.
 On paper, Black Hills actually has slightly more elevation gain than Leadville, although Leadville takes place at about double the altitude.
-Whereas much of the elevation gain at other difficult 100s such as Leadville and Bighorn occurs in a few big climbs, the gain at Black Hills is accumulated in a bunch of small chunks that eventually take their toll.
-To make a boxing analogy, it’s like taking a few big uppercuts to the chin versus a bunch of body shots.
-Both will eventually put you on the mat if you’re not prepared.
+Whereas much of the elevation gain at other difficult 100s such as Leadville and Bighorn occurs in a few big climbs, the gain at Black Hills is accumulated in a bunch of smaller chunks that eventually take their toll.
+The thing about our course that gets folks is in trouble is that it’s basically all runable, under normal conditions.
+There are very few climbs where you’re like, damn, I better hike this.
+But all that running when you should probably be hiking eventually adds up and by mile 40-50 you realize you done screwed up.
 Overall, we think that Black Hills falls somewhere in the middle challenge-wise as far as western 100s go.
 It’s certainly more difficult than entry-level races such as Lean Horse or Rocky Raccoon and is certainly less difficult than a graduate level race such as Hardrock.
 Of course, direct comparisons are difficult because so many factors come into play for any one race, but based on feedback and personal experience, we would rate the difficulty of the Black Hills 100 course as similar to races such as Leadville, Western States or Bighorn.
-Like Bighorn, we do not have any entry requirements or a lottery, it’s first come, first serve.
 If you feel you are prepared for the challenge, then you are more than welcome to come join us!

 Last but certainly not least is the 30K.
-Yeah, we know, technically a 30K isn’t an “ultra”, but it is a good starter distance for those runners who want to get out on the trails and are curious as to what the trail distance running thing is all about.
-Also, it’s a good training distance if you’re targeting a 50K or 50M later in the summer.
-In any case, the 30K race will start near the Elk Creek trailhead, along Runkle Road.
+Yeah, we know, technically a 30K isn’t an “ultra”, but it is a good starter distance for those runners who want to get out on the trails and are curious as to what long distance trail running is all about.
+Also, it’s a good training distance if you’re targeting a 50K or 50M race later in the summer.
+The 30K race will start near the Elk Creek trailhead, along Runkle Road.
 Starting on the road will give everyone a chance to spread out a bit before hitting the trail at the Elk Creek TH.
-From there, runners will follow the Centennial trail north along the final 17(ish) miles of the 50M/100M course back to Sturgis.
-You’ll come across two aid stations along the way at Bulldog and Alkali Creek.
-This course is roughly 30K, give or take a km or two…us ultra runners have never really been that good at math.
+From there, runners will follow the Centennial trail north along the final 17(ish) miles of the 50K/50M/100M course back to Sturgis.
+You’ll come across two aid stations along the way at Bulldog and Alkali Creek (technically you’ll also go through the Elk Creek aid station just over a mile in, but if you already need aid at that point, something has gone awry).
+This course is roughly 30K, give or take a km or two…if you can’t tell by now, we don’t get too bent out of shape about exact distances around here.
 Overall, you’ll be losing elevation but be prepared for a few significant climbs along the way too.

 Disclaimer: Elevation gain/loss was calculated using an online program based on GPS data, which is fairly horrible at calculating elevation gain.
 Take these numbers with a grain of salt.